CoNexDat/pladmed-frontend/README.md

 ```

 This will save index.html, and all the .js and .css files which make up the site, in the `build` subdirectory.
 From there, they can be copied to the desired location inside www, from where Apache2 can serve it just like any other site.

+## License
+All releases of PlaDMed are licensed under the GPL v2.